-When dfdl:nilKind is 'literalValue' then the representation value is the first value of dfdl:nilValue
+When dfdl:nilKind is 'literalValue' then the first value of dfdl:nilValue is output as the NilLiteralValue region.

-When dfdl:nilKind is ‘literalCharacter’ then the representation value is the character from dfdl:nilValue repeated to the required length
+When dfdl:nilKind is ‘literalCharacter’ then the character from dfdl:nilValue, repeated to the needed length, is output as the NilLiteralCharacters region.

+For dfdl:nilKind ’literalValue’ or ’literalCharacter’ then dfdl:nilValueDelimiterPolicy determines whether any initiator or terminator also appear surrounding the literal nil in the output data.